devswert/LaCrud/README.md

 'LaCrud'	=> 'DevSwert\LaCrud\LaCrudFacade'
 ```

-The last step is publish the assets and the theme for basic funcionality of LaCrud via:
+The last step is to publish the assets and the theme for LaCrud's basic funcionality via:

 ```
 php artisan vendor:publish